Skip to contents

 resident_traits

-A data.frame containing a species ID column (specified by species_col) or species IDs as row names, plus one or more trait columns (numeric, factor, character supported).
+A data frame containing either a species identifier column (specified by species_col) or species identifiers as row names, plus one or more trait columns.

 n_inv